edahanoam/edahanoam.github.io/_pages/about.md

   - /about.html
 ---

 I'm Noam, I am a **research fellow** at the Max Planck Institute for Software Systems, working with [Dr. Abhilasha Ravichander](https://lasharavichander.github.io/).
-My research focuses on **Natural Language Processing (NLP)**.
-I care about how AI systems meet real people and real information, and I hope to build methods and evaluation practices that better reflect diverse users and use cases.
+My research focuses on **Natural Language Processing (NLP)**:  I care about how AI systems meet real people and real information, and I hope to build methods and evaluation practices that better reflect diverse users and use cases.

-I’m currently working on questions related to factuality and nuanced forms of misleading content, such as framing and omission.
-I'd love to connect if you're working on similar topics!

 I completed my master’s in Computer Science at the Hebrew University of Jerusalem with [Dr. Gabriel Stanovsky](https://gabrielstanovsky.github.io/), where I worked on multilingual datasets and evaluation approaches in NLP (see **Publications** tab for more info:) ).

 In my past life, I spent over five years as a **journalist**: as a news editor at [Haaretz](https://en.wikipedia.org/wiki/Haaretz) and earlier at Galei Tzahal.
 So yes, I’ve always loved text (and factuality!).

 **I am seeking PhD opportunities in NLP groups, specifically those committed to human-centered AI.**

+I’m currently working on questions related to factuality and nuanced forms of misleading content, such as framing and omission.
+I'd love to connect if you're working on similar topics!